 Childhood skin cancer syndromesAustralia has the highest rate of skin cancer in the world.
 Melanoma is the most common cancer in Australian adolescents.
 However, there are no existing clinical services for the diagnosis and management of paediatric, adolescent, and genetic skin cancer in Australia.

 There are several genetic disorders which increase the risk of skin cancer in childhood and adolescence, with substantial negative consequences.
 New research being conducted by Sydney Children's Hospital and UNSW Sydney aims to identify the psychosocial impacts and supportive care needs of children and their carers, with a skin cancer diagnosis or a genetic skin cancer syndrome.
+Specifically, Xeroderma Pigmentosum (XP) is a rare genetic disorder increasing sensitivity to UV radiation.
+Little is known about the psychosocial impact of this condition on children diagnosed and their families.
+Lifestyle factors in combination with environmental conditions mean that Australian children living with XP are particularly susceptible to detrimental outcomes if adequate sun-protection strategies are not used.
+Life-altering practices often include application of UV filtering to the home and school environments, clothing made from total UV-blocking material, and consistent sunscreen re-application in environments where sun exposure may occur.
 This information is essential to develop tailored comprehensive clinical services to address not only the medical diagnosis and treatment needs of paediatric skin cancer patients, but also their supportive care needs.
+WHAT IS THE AIM OF THE STUDY?

 |